 Over the next 12 to 15 months we expect to incur approximately \$5 million in research and development expenses related to the development of our proprietary nuclear fuel designs.
-We spent approximately \$0.5 million and \$0.2 million for research and development during the three months ended March 31, 2011 and 2010, respectively.
+We spent approximately \$1.1 million and \$0.4 million for research and development during the six months ended June 30, 2011 and 2010, respectively.

 Over the next several years, we expect that our research and development activities will increase and will be primarily focused on testing and demonstration of our all-metal fuel technology for Western-type pressurized water reactors.
 The main objective of this research and development phase is to prepare for full-scale demonstration of our fuel technology in an operating commercial PWR.
-As discussed above, we believe the testing and demonstration work on our all-metal fuel technology will also benefit and advance our thorium-based seed-and-blanket fuel assembly design due to the similarities and synergies between the all-metal fuel rods and the metallic seed fuel rods utilized in the seed-and-blanket fuel assembly design.
+As discussed above, we believe the testing and demonstration work on our all-uranium seed-and-blanket fuel technology will also benefit and advance our thorium-based seed-and-blanket fuel assembly design due to the similarities and synergies between the two fuel assembly designs.

-Last year we began working with the Idaho National Laboratory (INL) on the continued development of our technology.
-Following an extensive independent technical evaluation by INL of the proposal for capsule irradiation testing of Lightbridge's metallic fuel samples in the Advanced Test Reactor at INL, the US Department of Energy (DOE) approved the project in June 2010.
-Lightbridge will fund the fabrication of metallic fuel samples in Russia and their shipment to INL.
-DOE is expected to fund the capsule irradiation testing and post-irradiation examination work.
-Currently, Lightbridge is in the experiment planning stage with INL and Texas A&M University on this project and planning activities with its Russian partners.
+Last year we began working with the Idaho National Laboratory ("INL") on the continued development of our technology.
+Following an extensive independent technical evaluation by INL of the proposal for capsule irradiation testing of our metallic fuel samples in the Advanced Test Reactor at INL, the US Department of Energy ("DOE") approved the project in June 2010.
+During the second quarter of 2011, we were informed by INL that we might be able to skip irradiation testing of our metallic fuel samples and proceed directly with loop irradiation testing, which is a critical path item in our fuel development program schedule, and is a key fuel qualification step necessary for regulatory approval to conduct a full-scale demonstration of our fuel.
+INL will conduct detailed studies, funded by the DOE, to determine if skipping the capsule irradiation testing is technically feasible.
+We expect to have confirmation from INL and DOE later in 2011 regarding these studies.

-In addition, the Company has made considerable progress against its technology development roadmap during the past quarter, including the following developments:
+In addition, the Company has made considerable progress against its technology development roadmap during the past six months, including the following developments:

 - Preparations for testing at the reactor in Russia are already underway.
 We have visited the test reactor facilities in Russia where our fuels will be tested and begun preparations for this testing.
-In April, we signed a memorandum of understanding with the Research Institute of Atomic Reactors in Dimitrovgrad where the MIR research reactor is located in Russia - The thermal-hydraulic and vibration testing on a VVER seed and blanket fuel assembly mockup is currently underway and is expected to be completed in the next quarter.
-The results of this testing will be submitted for publication in a peer-reviewed journal. - Idaho National Laboratory (INL) is in the process of completing a comprehensive independent analysis of the Lightbridge thorium-based seed and blanket technology.
+In April, we signed a memorandum of understanding with the Research Institute of Atomic Reactors in Dimitrovgrad where the MIR research reactor is located in Russia - In the second quarter of 2011, we completed thermal-hydraulic and vibration testing on a VVER seed and blanket fuel assembly mockup.
+The results of this testing will be submitted for publication in a peer- reviewed journal later in 2011. - In the second quarter of 2011, we completed a preliminary core design for our metallic fuel technology for 17% power uprates and 18-month operating cycles for an AREVA-designed 1,600-MW EPR reactor, and began development of a preliminary core design for a standard 4-loop Westinghouse-type PWR reactor using Seabrook plant, which is a currently operating plant in New Hampshire, as a reference plant design. - Idaho National Laboratory (INL) is in the process of completing a comprehensive independent analysis of the Lightbridge thorium-based seed and blanket technology.
 As an independent review, INL is funding and providing the personnel required to complete the analysis.
 The evaluation is expected to cover both the metallic zirconium-uranium seed and the thorium-uranium dioxide blanket.
 The results of the study will be submitted to the US Department of Energy (DOE).
 We will provide an update when the report is made publicly available by DOE.